divyaprakash29/AI-Memory-Assistant/README.md

 ### Manual Testing Checklist

 - [ ] Send a message and receive AI response
-- [ ] Share personal information and verify AI remembers it
+- [ ] Share personal information (e.g., "My name is Alex") and verify AI remembers it
+- [ ] Ask the AI to recall your information (e.g., "What's my name?") across messages
 - [ ] Refresh the page and confirm conversation persists
+- [ ] Try task scheduling (e.g., "Schedule a meeting in 1 hour")
+- [ ] Try tool-specific requests (e.g., "What's the weather in London?")
+- [ ] Test theme toggle
 - [ ] Test on mobile device

-- [ ] Try task scheduling features
-- [ ] Test theme toggle
+### Note on LLM Behavior

+The **Llama 3.3 70B model** (via Cloudflare Workers AI) is optimized for **tool-calling and task coordination**.
+It prioritizes using available tools when they match the user's intent.
+This is by design and aligns with the assignment's core requirement for **Workflow/Coordination**.

+**Tool-focused responses:**

+- "Schedule a meeting tomorrow" → Uses scheduling tool + remembers the task
+- "What's the weather in Paris?" → Uses weather tool
+- "List my scheduled tasks" → Uses task list tool
+- "Remember my name is Divya" → Stores in conversation memory, recalls when asked

+**The model excels at:**

+- ✅ Coordinating between multiple tools (weather, scheduling, task management)
+- ✅ Remembering conversation context and user preferences (Conversation Memory)
+- ✅ Managing stateful workflows with human-in-the-loop confirmations
+- ✅ Real-time streaming responses via WebSocket
+- ✅ Persistent state via Durable Objects + SQLite

+This tool-focused behavior demonstrates **Workflow/Coordination** (a core assignment requirement) through practical tool orchestration and task management.

 ## 🐛 Troubleshooting